laser/laser.github.io/blog/20131201-generators-es6.md

 ## Fake Synchronicity: Blocking Ajax

-Fibonacci sequence-emitting iterators and math functions with multiple entry points are interesting, sure – but I promised to show you a way to eliminate callback functions from your otherwise-callback-heavy JavaScript code.
-As it turns out, we can pick from what I’ve already showed you some patterns that will get us most of the way there.
+Fibonacci sequence-emitting iterators and math functions with multiple entry points are interesting, sure - but I promised to show you a way to eliminate callback functions from your otherwise-callback-heavy JavaScript code.
+As it turns out, we can pick from what I've already showed you some patterns that will get us most of the way there.

 Before we jump into the next example, note the "sync" function.
 This function